Medically Reviewed

 • It should be a suitable setting for any existing physical or mental health issues.

-Quick admission to a detox program may be helpful and possibly lifesaving in some circumstances.
-Assessing the patient, stabilizing the individual, and promoting treatment entrance for that individual are crucial elements of detox.1 Commonly, if detox is not followed by treatment, there will be a relapse.2 However, one detox goal is to promote treatment entrance and recovery.1
+Quick admission to a detox program may be helpful and possibly life-saving in some circumstances.
+Assessing the patient, stabilizing the individual, and promoting entrance to continued treatment for that individual are crucial elements of detox.1

 Need more info?